 Once in the settings, you will be able to choose from a variety of features to configure, including your TV’ storage.

-Note: App cache on most smart TVs must be cleared individually, for each app.
+Note: The app cache on most smart TVs must be cleared individually, for each app.
 The more storage a certain app takes, the more app cache it generates.

 To enter the storage unit for a certain app, select the program you wish to open and press on “Storage”.